-A. This is a new program beginning in Fall 2016, so at this time we have not yet had students graduate.
-However, this program was developed with the help of an advisory board consisting of highly prominent legal practitioners from the local community.
+A. Graduates from this program have secured positions with the federal government, juvenile justice organizations, county departments and advocacy agencies to name a few.
+This program was developed with the help of an advisory board consisting of highly prominent legal practitioners from the local community.
 These individuals voiced their opinions about which skills they were seeking in their incoming employees and we designed the curriculum for the program with that in mind.
 Therefore, we expect that our graduates will be highly successful in gaining employment in a relevant field.

 Q: How does the Master in Legal and Forensic Psychology (MLFP) program differ from the Master of Advanced Study (MAS) in Criminology, Law and Society Program?

-A: The Master of Legal and Forensic Psychology (MLFP) program, offered in collaboration with the Department of Psychology and Social Behavior, focuses on the intersection of psychology and legal issues, with an emphasis on the use of psychological principles, theories, and research to better understand legal processes and systems.
+A: The Master of Legal and Forensic Psychology (MLFP) program, offered in collaboration between the Department of Psychological Science and Department of Criminology, Law and Society, focuses on the intersection of psychology and legal issues, with an emphasis on the use of psychological principles, theories, and research to better understand legal processes and systems.
 Students will be immersed in an interdisciplinary field devoted to advancing scholarship, testing theories, and engaging in public service relevant to individual-level participation and experiences in legal contexts.
 Degree recipients will enjoy a wide range of career opportunities in academic settings, research and policy institutes, government agencies, and a variety of public and private sector organizations and agencies.
 CLICK HERE to learn more about the program.